 Victoria Conservatory of Music in Victoria, BC

-This course an exciting and low cost opportunity to immerse oneself in baroque instrument performance, and to expand one’s technical and stylistic understanding and skills in a focused and friendly environment.
-The programme offers a generous amount of one-to-one instruction and small group and orchestral coaching by leading West Coast early music specialists.
+The Baroque Academy is an exciting opportunity to immerse oneself in baroque instrument performance, and develop one’s technical and stylistic understanding and ensemble skills in a focused and friendly environment.
+The course offers a generous amount of one-to-one instruction and small group and orchestral coaching by leading West Coast early music specialists.

 Chloe Meyers; violin